Updated: Feb 6

 The primary reason background checks are conducted is usually to check an individual’s criminal history.
-FBI background checks are often required for U.S. citizens looking to travel abroad.
+FBI background checks are often required for U.S. citizens looking to travel or work abroad.
 An FBI background check report contains a list of all public federal misdemeanor and felony convictions.
 The report can also include basic information about the charge, conviction, and any incarceration if applicable.
 Convictions that have been expunged or sealed by a judge are not part of your official criminal history and will not show up on your FBI background check report; however, any outstanding warrants will.
 An FBI Background Check Apostille must accompany any FBI background check report presented in a foreign country.

 U.S. citizens are often asked to present a “certificate of good conduct” or “lack of a criminal record” for a variety of reasons when traveling abroad, including adoption, school attendance, employment, etc. U.S. law enforcement authorities are usually not familiar with such a procedure because it’s not a common request in the United States.
 FBI background checks are commonly used by U.S. citizens who are looking to obtain proof of their lack of a criminal record.
 An FBI background check that is obtained to be used overseas must be Apostilled in order to be considered valid.

 FBI Background Check Apostille

 When traveling overseas, certain countries require an FBI Background Check Apostille, which is a conventional FBI background check report with additional certification.
 An official FBI background check report can be obtained from the Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI).
 The CJIS manages all criminal justice information and is able to provide accurate and timely information to local, state, federal, and international law enforcement agencies, the private sector, academia, and other governmental agencies.